How to Choose the Best Incense Holder for Your Home

 Often hand-carved from beautiful hardwoods like sheesham or rosewood, these boxes feature a hinged lid with intricate cutouts or lattice work.
 They typically have dual functionality: a hidden bottom compartment to store unlit sticks, and internal brass holes or small metal plates to burn incense.

 • How it Works: You light the stick, secure it horizontally inside the box, and close the lid.
-The fragrant smoke beautifully weaves through the carved lattice design while all the ash remains securely contained inside the sealed box.
+The fragrant smoke weaves beautifully through the carved lattice design while all the ash remains securely contained inside the sealed box.

 • Best For: Families with curious pets or children, as it keeps the open, smouldering tip completely enclosed and out of reach.